 Liar’s Beach Book Review

-Liar’s Beach by Katie Cotugno Book Review and Recommendation.
+Liar’s Beach by Katie Cotugno book review and recommendation with NO SPOILERS

 Book Cover Rating: 8.1/10